Graduate credit may be earned in the following courses:

 Satisfactory academic progress at the graduate level is maintained by satisfying the following criteria:

 - A degree-seeking graduate student must maintain a minimum grade point average of 3.0 (on a 4.0 scale).
-Any course grade of D or F must be repeated and passed with a grade of A or B.
+Any required course grade of D or F must be repeated and passed with a grade of C or better.

 - A degree-seeking graduate student must successfully meet the requirements, including the time requirement, of all comprehensive examinations of the degree program.